What do you find in a DAISI QLA?

 Headteacher, Ravensthorpe Primary School (Peterborough Keys Trust)

 For a full analysis of your results, you will need to look more than at your school overall or the overall score per pupil.
+By looking in detail at your various cohorts, you can see a more collective and forensic picture emerging.
+This is where the true power of QLA to change your school lies.

 We break the results down in your various cohorts – gender, disadvantaged, SEN, EAL and prior attainment.
+This analysis is very powerful when looking back to find areas for school improvement.

 For example, maybe when you look at your girls, you find that fractions are currently a problem, as evidenced by the results of certain questions compared with the National Average, and compared with your boys’ answers to the same question.